JFoederer/robotframeworkMBT/README.md

 ## How to model

 Modelling can be done directy from [Robot framework](https://robotframework.org/), without the need for additional tooling.
-The popular _Given-When-Then_ style is used to capture behaviour in scenarios.
+The popular _Given-When-Then_ style is used to capture behaviour in scenarios, following the Specification by example approach.

+### The basics

 Consider these two scenarios:

 ```
 Buying a postcard